ManageIQ/manageiq.org/site/_posts/2017-07-18-kicking-off-the-summer-edition.md

 ## Featured

-[60 pull requests][manageiq PRs merged] were merged in to ManageIQ core over the past two weeks.
+[60 pull requests][manageiq PRs merged] were merged into ManageIQ core over the past two weeks.

 [36 pull requests][manageiq-ui-classic PRs merged] were merged in the classic